 The Alternative Fuels & Advanced Vehicles Data Center states that almost any plant material can be used to produce ethanol because all plants contain the sugars needed for fermentation in the ethanol production process.

 Pure ethanol is not yet used as a stand-alone fuel because it cannot produce enough power for standard vehicle use; however, it is blended with gasoline in varying percentages for use in standard engines or specially made engines.

 - E10: This blend is ninety percent gas.
 Any automobile on the road can use this blend.
 In an ongoing effort to reduce emissions and to move the country towards “green” energy, the largest part of stations now sell this variety, with only twenty-five percent still selling standard gas.

-- E85: E85 is used in flex fuel vehicles.
-Due to the large number of these vehicles and the even larger number being produced, more E85 pumps are popping up nationwide to meet the growing demand.
+- E85: E85 is used in flex-fuel vehicles.
+Due to a large number of these vehicles and the even larger number being produced, more E85 pumps are popping up nationwide to meet the growing demand.

 - E20, E30, E40: Recently researchers have begun trying to find ways to use these blends in standard vehicles.
 The hope is that these percentages will allow proper engine operation while decreasing toxic emissions and U.S. petroleum consumption.

 For more information on blends, dispensation, pumps, and more, visit https://growthenergy.org/.

 Economic: From the rural towns where ethanol-producing crops are grown, to the factories where ethanol is produced, to gas stations across the country; ethanol is a homegrown, high octane, economic super fuel.